-Maggie and Cass are a mother-daughter team based in Melbourne, Australia and have since been working closely with our local guide and interpreter, who have enabled us to interact and trade directly with the villagers and bring their craft to the world.
+Maggie and Cass are a mother-daughter team based in Melbourne, Australia.
+We have since been working closely with our local guide and interpreter, who has enabled us to interact and trade directly and ethically with the villagers to bring their craft to the world.

 Traditional and Market style baskets are used by locals, including the monks, in their daily lives to carry shopping, fresh produce, flowers and fresh fish.
 They are durable, strong and long-lasting.

 We work with around 600 skilled artisans across four villages, traditionally led by the female head of the village.
 They work in the comfort of their own homes where they can care for their families and tend to daily chores.

 Development opportunities have been limited for rural Burmese villages due to economic restrictions.
 Trading directly and placing on-going orders translates to secure employment for the villagers and wider community.
 This, in turn, provides financial security and the ability to educate families and plan for the future.

 Baskets are woven from a combination of new, reused and recycled colourful pallet strapping.
 Recycled materials are not always available but we are continually working on new ways to make this more achievable.

 Recycled strapping is made from plastic bottles and other plastics collected from gutters, streets and beaches.
 This not only helps clean up the local environment, but provides a small income for collectors.
 Factories are local in Myanmar and neighbouring Thailand.